RiotGamesCookbooks/nexus-cookbook/README.md

     }
   }

-  knife data bag create nexus proxy_repositories -c <your chef config>
+  knife data bag create nexus proxy_repositories -c your/chef/config

   Your data bag should look like the following: